-ACT provides grants of up to £2,500 to individuals with the aim of enhancing the quality of life for people in need (specifically people living in poverty, those who have a physical and/or mental disability or the aged).
+ACT provides grants of up to £2,500 to individuals with the aim of enhancing the quality of life for people in need (specifically those who have a physical and/or mental disability or the aged and who are living in poverty).

 Applicants are required to be permanently resident in the UK.